rapid7/metasploit-framework/How-to-use-Metasploit::Framework::Compiler::Windows-to-compile-C-code.md

 # Code Randomization

-Metasploit::Framework::Compiler supports an obfuscation feature that can randomize code at the source code level, and then compile.
+Metasploit::Framework::Compiler supports obfuscation that randomizes code at the source code level, and then compile.
 There are two methods we can use: Metasploit::Framework::Compiler::Windows.compile_random_c, or Metasploit::Framework::Compiler::Windows.compile_random_c_to_file.
 Using the last as an example:

 ```
 require 'msf/core'